 Solution 2.
 Create a local user account

-Another possible reason for RDP user account did not work issue can come from using a Microsoft account, normally represented iT as an email address, to log in to your Windows computer.
+Another possible reason for the Microsoft Remote Desktop user account did not work on Windows 10/11 can come from using a Microsoft account, normally represented as an email address, to log in to your Windows computer.
 As it’s not a local account on the computer, then the RDP server won’t recognize it.
 Thus, another solution is to create a local user account.

 Step 1.
 Select Start > Settings > Accounts.
 Select Family & other users and then select Add someone else to this PC.

 Step 2.
-Click Add someone else to this PC and then select I don't have this person’s sign-in information.
+Click I don't have this person’s sign-in information.

 Step 3.
 On the next page, select Add a user without a Microsoft account.